fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phones/authentication-best-practices-phones.md

 # Authentication best practices for Teams phones

-The goals of devices used with Teams is to make different device management strategies necessary.
+The goals of devices used with Teams are to make different device management strategies necessary.
 For example, a personal business tablet used by a single sales person has a different set of needs from an on-call phone shared by many customer service people.
 Also, there are different requirements for a Teams phone that isn't shared with other people and another Teams phone that is used as a common area phone.
 See, [Set up common area phones for Microsoft Teams](/microsoftteams/set-up-common-area-phones).

 Security administrators and operations teams must plan for the devices that can be used in the organization.
 They must  implement *security* measures best suited to each purpose.
 This article's recommendations make some of those decisions easier.